 In order to modernize its existing insurance solvency regulation, the European Union (EU) has been undertaking a fundamental review of the capital adequacy regime for the European insurance industry and developing the details of Solvency II with the goal of implementing a regime that is more risk-based in nature and adjusted to economic realities.
 U.S. insurance supervisors are supportive of the ongoing work of our transatlantic colleagues to implement Solvency II within Europe.

 The Dialogue participants are currently working on implementing various objectives outlined in a mutual way forward document.
-As part of the public dialogue, there will be an open forum preceding the fall 2013 NAIC national meeting which will focus on best practices in supervisory colleges featuring regulators and company officials from both sides of the Atlantic with significant amount of experience both hosting and attending supervisory colleges.
+As part of the public dialogue, there was an open forum preceding the Fall 2013 NAIC national meeting which focused on best practices in supervisory colleges featuring regulators and company officials from both sides of the Atlantic with significant amount of experience both hosting and attending supervisory colleges.
 Audio recording of the forum are available on the International Insurance Relations (G) Committee webpage.